appfigures/memcached-sessionstore/README.md

 # Warnings

 * Memcached was/is not really meant to run on Windows.
 While there are ways to set it up none are recommended for production environments. __Run your Memcached on Linux!__.
-* Memcached stores everything in memory which means a restart of the daemon or the server will result in the loss of all sessions. __If your application can't sustain such loss you'll need to find a more presistent place to store your sessions!__
+* Memcached stores everything in memory which means a restart of the daemon or the server will result in the loss of all sessions. __If your application can't sustain such loss you'll need to find a more persistent place to store your sessions!__